 Core Faculty, Masters/Graduate Diploma in Science Communication; Humanities M.A. in Interpretation and Values

 My recent interdisciplinary research focuses on rhetorical criticism of healthcare, science, and environmental communication.
 I have also researched and published in the areas of writing in the disciplines, feminist rhetorical theory, and rhetorical history, in particular the eighteenth-century British elocutionary movement.
-Currently, I am exploring rhetorics of local food, food security, and food literacy in Canadian public health and educational contexts.
+My current research focuses focuses on COVID-19 public health and risk communication.

 Principal Investigator, LURF Grant: Celebrating Public Engagement: The Language and Values of Citizen Science in Canadian Environmental and Public Health Research.
 2019.
 Value: $4,975.70

 Co-Principal Investigator, Louise Picard Public Health Research Grant: Managing Food Allergies in Children: A Study of the Experiences and Approaches by Caretakers, Decision-makers, and Healthcare Practitioners in the Greater Sudbury Region.
 With Janis Goldie (Huntington University) and Paula Ross (Sudbury & Districts Public Health Unit).
 2018.
 Value: $4,959.38